 Being on a glacier is a life-changing experience - and you can't help but feel tiny when standing on an ocean of ice that is taller than a skyscraper!

 Seeing the glaciers in Iceland is just one of the things that you can’t miss on any visit to this small island country.
 It’s one of the sights that is absolutely necessary on this little country/island and they are big.
 Really big.
-Imagine the Empire State Building, now double it.
+Imagine the Statue of Liberty — now double it.
 Imagine being surrounded by icy blue hills as far as you can see…Thats how massive these glaciers can be.
 So when we found out that it’s not only possible to see them, but actually go hiking on one, we knew that we simply had to go for it.

 Because we’re city folk and our hiking experience is slim to none, we reached out to Icelandic Mountain Guides for a little professional support.
 These guys were awesome!
 They picked us up from our hotel, drove us out to Sólheimajökull Glacier (it’s ok if you can’t pronounce the name, neither can we), and outfitted us with all of the gear we needed to look like legit mountaineers.